 Best for Thick Hair: KIPOZI 1875W Hair Dryer

 With thousands of five-star reviews, this hair dryer's nano ionic technology seals in moisture (which is always a plus for natural hair).
-Not to mention, reviewers say the lightweight, two speed, and three heat settings on this hot tool dries even the thickest coils and curls fast.
+Not to mention, reviewers say the lightweight, two speed, and three heat settings on this hot tool can dry even the thickest coils and curls fast.

-Best for Travel: Drybar Baby Buttercup Travel Blow-Dryer
+Best for Travel: Drybar Baby Buttercup Blow Dryer

 Finding a blow dryer that can fit into your carry-on without taking up too much space can be challenging.
 However, Drybar has an option available that is portable and stylish.
 "What's better than a cheery yellow hair dryer?" asks Hardges.
 "The concentrator nozzle on this baby is designed to blow the water off the hair and onto the floor.
 [This] minimizes drying time and heat damage."